Home Data Transformers for Natural Language Processing

 • Denis Rothman

 Denis Rothman graduated from Sorbonne University and Paris-Diderot University, designing one of the very first word2matrix patented embedding and patented AI conversational agents.
-He began his career authoring one of the first AI cognitive natural language processing (NLP) chatbots applied as an automated language teacher for Moët et Chandon and other companies.
+He began his career authoring one of the first AI cognitive Natural Language Processing (NLP) chatbots applied as an automated language teacher for Moet et Chandon and other companies.
 He authored an AI resource optimizer for IBM and apparel producers.
-He then authored an advanced planning and scheduling (APS) solution used worldwide.
+He then authored an Advanced Planning and Scheduling (APS) solution used worldwide.

 Browse publications by this author